 The evidence in favor of the use of Multisystemic Therapy (MST) as a means of promoting positive youth behavior change and reducing the risk of foster care placements in Kentucky is compelling.
 Moreover, DCBS believes the weight of the evidence is sufficiently compelling to warrant a waiver of the evaluation requirements for MST.
-This request for a waiver of the evaluation requirements for MST.
+This request for a waiver of the evaluation requirement for Multisystemic Therapy is based on the following:

-(1) It has been shown to be effective in a wide variety of locations, in a variety of client populations, and with multiple target outcomes

-(2) There is evidence that MST can be adapted for the Kentucky's population at a statewide scale without materially altering the EBP as reviewed by the Title IV-E Prevention Services Clearinghouse several decades and in multiple locations around the world; and many families have demonstrably benefited from receiving it.
+- (1) It has been shown to be effective in a wide variety of locations, in a variety of client populations, and with multiple target outcomes - (2) There is evidence that MST can be adapted for the Kentucky's population at a statewide scale without materially altering the EBP as reviewed by the Title IV-E Prevention Services Clearinghouse several decades and in multiple locations around the world; and many families have demonstrably benefited from receiving it.